open-cluster-management-io/policy-collection/deploy/README.md

 Find and remove resources that are created with the `deploy.sh` script from Red Hat Advanced Cluster Management.
 You must meet the following prerequisites before you remove resources with the `remove.sh` script:

 - Your `oc` or `kubectl` CLI must be configured and able to access to the resources that you want to remove from the cluster.
 - Verify that Channel and Subscription were deployed using the `deploy.sh` script.
-Channel and Subscription must match the pattern for `<prefix>-chan` and `<prefix>-sub)`.
+Channel and Subscription must match the pattern `<prefix>-chan` and `<prefix>-sub` respectively.

-View the following example on how to use the script:
+View the following guidance on how to use the script (all parameters are optional--script will query the cluster for parameters not provided):

 ```
 Usage: